tfidfwastaken/gitnotes/week11.md

 How do I know if a new mail arrives without an inbox?
 I have setup a query for seeing "all mail that arrived today and addressed to me", and "all mail that arrived this week and addressed to me".

 So far it has served me well, and my emails don't bounce anymore.
+(Update: spoke too soon.
+Ironically sharing this post bounced.
+Thankfully this was easy to diagnose and fix.)

 I also have achieved the easiest way to reach inbox zero—remove the inbox altogether ;-)